We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Coronary artery disease

-Advanced device therapy and heart failure management Autonomic dysfunction including POTS Inherited cardiac disease and unexplained sudden cardiac death - screening of families
+I have a special clinical interest in advanced device therapy and heart failure management, autonomic dysfunction including POTS and inherited cardiac disease and unexplained sudden cardiac death - screening of families.

 Back to top